Minnesota is home to a rich LGBTQIA+ history.

-These diverse stories only scratch the surface of LGBTQ history in our state.
+These diverse stories only scratch the surface of LGBTQIA+ history in our state.

-Over the years, MNHS has collaborated with the community to document these remarkable stories by collecting oral histories, images, and artifacts on LGBTQ experiences.
+Over the years, MNHS has collaborated with the community to document these remarkable stories by collecting oral histories, images, and artifacts on LGBTQIA+ experiences.
 Donate to the MNHS collections.

-Both the online encyclopedia MNopedia and the Minnesota History Magazine include free articles that document the experiences of LGBTQ people in Minnesota.
+Both the online encyclopedia MNopedia and the Minnesota History Magazine include free articles that document the experiences of LGBTQIA+ people in Minnesota.
 These themes can also be found in some MNHS Press books.
 MNHS Press publishes outstanding books for sale on the history, art, and culture of the Upper Midwest.